polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 When developing substrate runtime, there are a few macros that will be used frequently.
 The following is a relatively detail explanation to these macros.
 They will be explained in when they are used, what they do, how the code looks like when expanded within the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) project, and implementation notes that runtime engineers may find worth noting about.

+If you want to get into the nitty-gritty of macros in the following *Macro Implementation Notes* section, it is encouraged to follow the links in *Doc. and Example* to see how the original macro code got expanded out.

 ### decl_storage!

 **When to Use**